oneeve8/kobble-data/content/The Mysteries of Light.md

 The 4th Mystery of Light
 The Transfiguration

 Six days later Jesus took with Him Peter and James and John his brother, and led them up on a high mountain by themselves.
-And He was transfigured before them; and His face shone like the sun, and His g
+And He was transfigured before them; and His face shone like the sun, and His garments became as white as light.
+And behold, Moses an
 :::
 ::: slide
 Our Father who art in Heaven,